martinville/solarsynk/DOCS.md

-# NOTICE: This repository is no longer updated and has been moved to
+# NOTICE: This repository has been abandoned!
 https://github.com/martinville/solarsynkv2